Chesham Bois Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Chesham Bois lease extension
+Why you should start your Chesham Bois lease extension today:

 Chesham Bois property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 30 years unexpired, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement